-Additionally, crediting of fruit or vegetable is determined on a volume as served basis.
-The Food Buying Guide for Child Nutrition Programs currently has yield information for pureed blackberries, figs, guava, papaya, plums, and raspberries; the Food and Nutrition Service (FNS) is currently adding more fruit and vegetable purees for the next update of the Food Buying Guide for School Meal Programs.
+Additionally, the crediting of fruits or vegetables is determined on a volume as served basis.
+The Food Buying Guide for Child Nutrition Programs currently has yield information for pureed blackberries, figs, guava, papaya, plums, and raspberries.
+The Food and Nutrition Service (FNS) is currently adding more fruit and vegetable purees for the next update of the Food Buying Guide for School Meal Programs.
 Currently, for other fruits or vegetables, program operators should determine crediting based on the volume AFTER pureeing.
 For example, program operators may determine the volume of blueberry puree obtained from one cup of whole blueberries by separately pureeing the blueberries and recording the resulting amount of puree.
 For crediting of commercially prepared smoothies, see question 9.